Is the Stock Market Cheap?

 The Prevailing Question...

 Was March 2009 the beginning of a secular bull market?
-Perhaps, and certainly, the new all-time highs repeatedly set over the past year are conspicuous tick marks for the optimists.
+The new all-time highs repeatedly set over the past years are conspicuous tick marks for the optimists.
 But the history of market valuations suggests a cautious perspective.

 What Are the Impacts of Low-Interest Rates and Inflation on Market Valuations?